MonashDeepNeuron/HPP/content/part2/tasks/operators.md

 [Example 5 (Godbolt)](https://www.godbolt.org/z/o9afoszjP)

 There are also in-place operators `++` and `--`.
 These allow you to increment/decrement integer types in place.
 There are two variations, prefix and postfix.
-Prefix will increment/decrement the value and then provide a lvalue of the new variables value to whatever is reading it (if any).
+Prefix will increment/decrement the value and then provide a lvalue of the new value of the object to whatever is reading it (if any).
 Postfix will provide an lvalue to copy of the old value and then increment/decrement the value.

 ```cxx
 #include <iostream>